 A dry herb vaporizer is a more efficient, discreet, and healthier way to enjoy the benefits of vaporizing cannabis.
 Especially when compared with "combustion" methods like smoking.

-And since it’s more efficient in extracting active ingredients from dry herbs, it can also save you money by getting more mileage out of your bud.
+Vaporizers are more efficient in extracting active ingredients from dry herbs, and save you money by getting more mileage out of your bud.

 But efficiency isn’t guaranteed when using a dry herb vape.
-If you want to get the best possible effects from vaporizing your herb, and more bang for your buck, you’ll want to make sure you’re loading your vaporizer correctly.
+If you want to get the best possible effects from vaporizing your herb, and more bang for your buck, you have to make sure you’re loading your vaporizer correctly.

 Use a grinder, pack the oven carefully

-This means grinding your herbs to the right consistency, and loading it into the chamber properly, without overpacking it.
-Just how dense a pack will depend on your vaporizer type, we'll get to that a bit later.
+This means grinding your herbs to the right consistency, and loading it into the vape's heating chamber properly, without overpacking it.
+How dense to pack it will depend on your vaporizer type, and we'll get to that in a bit.

-But the general principle is kind of like rolling a joint correctly: using a grinder helps a joint burn more evenly, giving a smoother smoke, better flavor, more effects, and less waste.
+But the general principle is like rolling a joint correctly.
+Using a grinder helps a joint burn more evenly, giving a smoother smoke, better flavor, more effects, and less waste.
 You want a tight roll, but not so tight that the air doesn't flow.